AlessandroCogollo/CE-Project-2022/README.md

 ### Deploying With Heroku
-[Heroku](https://www.heroku.com/) is a service that allows you to deploy this Python web application so that anyone with the link will be able to use it.#### Prerequisites
+[Heroku](https://www.heroku.com/) is a service that allows you to deploy this Python web application so that anyone with the link will be able to use it.
 Obviously, you need python3 installed on your computer; to install it, follow this guide

 #### Prerequisites